ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 ``pre-commit run -a``.
 Note that the automatic code quality checks by prospector are really helpful to improve the quality of your code, but they are not flawless.
+For example, writing a new cmorizer *requires* you to define a new function that takes more than 5 arguments, which Codacy considers a code style issue.
 If you suspect prospector or Codacy may be wrong, please ask the `@ESMValGroup/tech-reviewers`_ by commenting on your pull request.